 Noteworthy Fauna: Over 260 species of migratory birds have been recorded, with 71 confirmed and 46 suspected as breeding in the area.
 Waterfowl are the most numerous visitors.
-Canada Goose Branta canadensis and Lesser Snow Goose Anser c. caerulescens stage at Oak Hammock in large numbers.
+Canada Geese Branta canadensis and Lesser Snow Geese Chen caerulescens stage at Oak Hammock in large numbers.
 In certain years, Canada Geese have numbered over 115 000 and Snow Geese over 200 000.
 Staging geese numbers usually peak in October.
 Eighteen species of duck are common migrants to Oak Hammock.
 Of these, nine have been found nesting in the area.
-Anas species utilise the uplands and nesting islands.
-Aythya species have been found in the emergent cover of the impoundments.
+Dabbling ducks Anas sp. utilize the uplands and nesting islands.
+Diving ducks Aythya sp. have been found in the emergent cover of the impoundments.
 Spring concentrations of migrating shorebirds have reached 30 000.